NdjPoye/cpp-docs.fr-fr/docs/parallel/amp/reference/extent-class.md

 ### <a name="parameters"></a>Paramètres
  `_Other`
- Le `extent` objet d’origine.
+ Le `extent` objet à copier à partir de.

 ### <a name="return-value"></a>Valeur de retour
  Une référence à ce `extent` objet.

 ##  <a name="operator_at"></a>Extent::operator\[\]
-Retourne l’élément situé à l’index spécifié.
+Retourne l’élément qui est à l’index spécifié.

 ### <a name="syntax"></a>Syntaxe